NeCTAR-RC/bumblebee-stormbee/README.md

 - `unshelve` - unshelve the desktop
 - `reboot` - reboot the desktop
 - `delete` - delete the desktop
+- `scenario` - runs a test scenario
+- 'help' - prints command help

 The '-d' option enables debug logging.
-The other options allow you to select the Bumblebee site to run against, and give an alternative location for the config file.
+The other options allow you to select the Bumblebee site to run against, give an alternative location for the config file, supply alternative credentials and so on.

 ## Login